-Nokia 5 vs Nokia 5.1, Nokia 3.1 vs Nokia 3: Specifications comparison
+Nokia 5 vs Nokia 5.1, Nokia 3.1 vs Nokia 3: A look at key differences

 HMD Global has launched its budget Nokia 5.1, Nokia 3.1 and Nokia 2.1 phones at a special event in Russia.
-The successors to Nokia 5, Nokia 3 and Nokia 2 respectively come with improved design, specifications.
+The successors to Nokia 5, Nokia 3 and Nokia 2 come with improved design, specifications.
 Nokia 5.1 and Nokia 3.1 are Android One smartphones, with two years of Android updates assured.
-Nokia 2.1 is an Android Go edition phone, which is Google’s customised OS designed to run on low-end phones.
+Nokia 2.1 is an Android Go edition phone, which is Google’s customised OS designed for low-end phones.
 The three phones run the latest Android version, which is Android Oreo and are ready for Android P, according to the company.

 If we compare Nokia 5.1 with its predecessor, a lot has changed.
 For instance, the new phone comes with a taller display, which is bezel-less, an updated processor, camera, and more.
 Nokia 3.1 also has an 18:9 aspect ratio display, compared to a standard 16:9 screen on the Nokia 3.
-It comes with sensors to support Augmented Reality games as well like Pokémon Go as well as Google Pay via NFC.
+It comes with sensors to support Augmented Reality games as well and Google Pay via NFC.
 Let us look at what has changed in Nokia 5.1, Nokia 3.1 from Nokia 5 and Nokia 3 respectively:

 Nokia 5.1 vs Nokia 5: Price in India and availability